 Our endocrine research, which takes place in the laboratories located in the Centre for Endocrinology, Diabetes, and Metabolism (CEDAM) at the University of Birmingham, addresses the critical role of hormones in obesity, diabetes, cancer, infertility and many other conditions to find new diagnostic tools and treatments that will make a difference.

 Our research adopts a truly translational bench-to-bedside and bedside-to-bench approach.
-We use state-of-the-art molecular and cell biology techniques through to rodent models and the highest quality cutting edge metabolic research in patients.
+We use state-of-the-art molecular and cell biology techniques through to ground-breaking rodent models and the highest quality cutting edge metabolic research in patients.
 We use unparalleled clinical research facilities which lie immediately adjacent to our basic science laboratories and the Queen Elizabeth Hospital.